USEA Young Event Horse Series

-- Horse Registration: In order to maintain complete records on Young Event Horses in our database, the USEA requires that all horses be registered to participate in YEH classes.
+- Horse Registration: In order to maintain complete records on Young Event Horses in our database, the USEA requires that all horses be registered to participate in YEH classes, and they must be registered at least at the Limited Registration Level.
 Registration will insure that the horses' full pedigree and competition results will be maintained.
 Please provide a completed Horse Life Registration form to the USEA.
 If you have breed registry papers on your horse, send a photocopy along with the USEA HLR form.
 Thank you for your cooperation!

 - Saddlery: Only snaffle bridles may be used in dressage and boots and martingales are optional for jumping.
 No boots to be worn in Sections I or II.